Hodge-Riemann property of Griffiths positive matrices with (1,1)-form entries: Introduction

 We will introduce in the next section the notion of Hodge-Riemann cone in the exterior product $V^{k,k}:=\Lambda^k V\otimes\Lambda^k\overline{V}$ with $0\leqslant k\leqslant n$.
 In practice, $V$ is the complex cotangent space at an arbitrary point $x$ of $X$ and we define Hodge-Riemann cone point-wisely on $X$.

-\begin{Thm}[Dinh-Nguy\^en 2013] Let $\Omega$ be a closed smooth form of bidegree $(n-p-q,n-p-q)$ on $X$.
+\begin{theorem}[Dinh-Nguy\^en 2013] Let $\Omega$ be a closed smooth form of bidegree $(k,k)$ on $X$.
 Assume that $\Omega$ takes values only in the Hodge-Riemann cone associated with $X$ point-wisely.
-Then $\{\Omega\}$ satisfies HLT, HRR and LD for all bidegrees $(p,q)$. \end{Thm}
+Then $\{\Omega\}$ satisfies HLT, HRR and LD for all bidegrees $(p,q)$. \end{theorem}

-Rouphly speaking, taking values in the Hodge-Riemann cone means $\Omega$ can be continuously deformed to $\omega^{n-p-q}$ in a nice way that some hard Lefschetz properties are preserved.
+Roughly speaking, taking values in the Hodge-Riemann cone means $\Omega$ can be continuously deformed to $\omega^k$ in a nice way that some hard Lefschetz properties are preserved.
 Such deformation does not need to depend on $x$ continuously.
 Moreover, it does not need to preserve the closedness nor smoothness of the form.
 The key is to check hard Lefschetz properties point-wisely.